Daenara/rhasspy_weather/README.md

 Now you need to make rhasspy call that file to handle intents.
 To do so edit your profile.json so it contains the following.

-For now the result needs to be forwarded to hass (even if you don't use it) because otherwise the answer will not be read by the TTS engine.
+The forward_to_hass setting has to be true, even if you don't use it because otherwise the custom command script I provide will not work.
 ```
 {
     "handle": {